-Cardigan Bay active is a new outdoor activity specialist which provides a wide range of outdoor activities using a variety of specialist activity providers.
+Cardigan Bay active is an outdoor activity specialist which provides a wide range of outdoor activities using a variety of specialist activity providers.

 They pride themselves in delivering a range of activities for you, your family and friends to enjoy the best of Pembrokeshire.